tsanidas/di-headersdemo-ios/README.md

 # Headers Demo for iOS
-Demonstrates behavior with values of 'Cache-Control' response headers on iOS.
+Demonstrates behavior with values of 'Cache-Control' and 'Etag" response headers on iOS.
-For more info and explanations of how 'Cache-Control' response header values affect your iOS apps, see [Use Your Headers](https://blog.diveinsoft.com/2024/04/for-on-device-caching-use-your-headers.html)
+For more info and explanations of how these response header values affect your iOS apps, see [Use Your Headers](https://blog.diveinsoft.com/2024/04/for-on-device-caching-use-your-headers.html) and [Just in Time On-Device Caching with ETAG](https://blog.diveinsoft.com/2024/05/just-in-time-on-device-caching-with-etag.html)

-See the blog post entry on how to perform the forensics on viewing cache data in the simulator.
+See the blog post entries on how to perform the forensics on viewing cache data in the simulator.

 ## API Layer